Former Ferrari driver Tambay dies aged 73

 He joined the new US-based Haas team for 1986, but the outfit were uncompetitive.
 They collapsed after just one season and Tambay's F1 career ended with it.

-After a two-year break from the sport, Tambay returned to the cockpit in the world sportswear championship in 1989, finishing fourth at Le Mans in a Jaguar, and then took up desert rallying, twice finishing in the top three of the famous Paris-Dakar Rally.
+After a two-year break from the sport, Tambay returned to the cockpit in the world sportscar championship in 1989, finishing fourth at Le Mans in a Jaguar, and then took up desert rallying, twice finishing in the top three of the famous Paris-Dakar Rally.

 Tambay was also godfather to Gilles Villeneuve's son Jacques, and was involved in his racing development in a career in which he won the 1995 IndyCar title and Indianapolis 500, and then the F1 world championship with Williams in 1997.